Rajpratik71/Mininet-wiki/Mininet-2.2.1-Release-Notes.md

 4. Based on our experience so far, no more than ~64 `OVSLinks` should be used in a row.
 This means that a command like `mn --topo linear,64 --test iperf` will work, but `mn --topo linear,80 --test iperf` will fail.

-That being said, if you want the fastest possible data rates on small-diameter networks, you may wish to try `OVSLink`s.
-If they don't work, just go back to regular links.
+That being said, if you want the fastest possible data rates on small-diameter networks, you may wish to try `OVSLink`.
+If it doesn't work, just go back to regular links.